onap/oom/docs/oom_quickstart_guide.rst

     cd so/resources/config/mso/
     /oom/kubernetes/so/resources/config/mso# echo -n "<openstack tenant password>" | openssl aes-128-ecb -e -K `cat encryption.key` -nosalt | xxd -c 256 -p``

-  Use OS_PASSWORD value from openstack .RC file for "openstack tenant password"

 c.
 Generating SO Encrypted Password:
 The SO Encrypted Password uses a java based encryption utility since the Java encryption library is not easy to integrate with openssl/python that